HCPCBACPBABCPBPSInsurance accepted

 Tips for Managing Anger in Relationships

 Anger can be a powerful emotion which is why it’s important to learn how to manage it in a healthy way.
 Whether you are married, cohabiting or living separately, all couples struggle and go through difficult times.
 Sometimes these struggles can feel overwhelming.
-If you are in a long term partnership, “marriage counselling” or “relationship therapy” gives you the time and space to reflect on maladaptive patterns of behaviour that may have developed, that can impact on a couple’s ability to resolve issues and manage conflict.
+If you are in a long term partnership, relationship counselling or “relationship therapy” gives you the time and space to reflect on maladaptive patterns of behaviour that may have developed, that can impact on a couple’s ability to resolve issues and manage conflict.
 Each partner will have space to have their story heard and understood to support the couple in creating a new understanding of their relationship, which in turn will give rise to new possibilities.

 Try to be aware of rising anger and Keep Calm